Clyde M. Narramore

-Dr. Clyde M. Narramore (November 25, 1916 - July 27, 2015) was an American author of more than 100 books and booklets, including the best sellers The Psychology of Counseling, The Encyclopedia of Psychological Problems and This Way to Happiness.
+Clyde M. Narramore (November 25, 1916 - July 27, 2015) was an American author of more than 100 books and booklets, including the best sellers The Psychology of Counseling, The Encyclopedia of Psychological Problems and This Way to Happiness.
 He was the founding president of the first international non-profit Christian counseling and training organization, the Narramore Christian Foundation.
 In 1954 he and his wife, Ruth Narramore, began a daily radio broadcast called Psychology for Living, which was eventually aired on over 300 radio stations across the United States and abroad.
-Sensing a need to offer advanced training in psychology shaped by a Christian worldview, in 1970 Dr. Narramore became the founding president of the Rosemead School of Psychology, now affiliated with Biola University.
+Sensing a need to offer advanced training in psychology shaped by a Christian worldview, in 1970 Narramore became the founding president of the Rosemead School of Psychology, now affiliated with Biola University.